axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

    .. important:: The callable process which is supporting to open customization dialog will be removed in the future, do not use it in the new project

 7. We remove ivy-icon.css and replace current classes with new classes from `Streamline icons <https://dev.demo.ivyteam.io/demo-app/faces/view/html-dialog-demos$1/icons.xhtml>`_.
-So that you need to update your html files that are using classes in ivy-icon.css.
+So that you need to update your files that are using classes in ivy-icon.css.

+8. For :guilabel:`User Favorites`, we will store processId and processType instead of start link and use them to find it's latest link.
+Therefore you must run a migration process by the following steps:

+   - Deploy :download:`UserFavoriteProcessesMigration.iar <documents/UserFavoriteProcessesMigration.iar>` project to your Ivy application.
+This project requires ``PortalKit`` to run.
+   - Log in with user that MUST have permission to start all processes of your application (not only favorite processes) to avoid wrong migration.
+   - Run ``MigrateUserFavoriteProcesses/migrateUserFavoriteProcesses.ivp`` to migrate all user favorite processes in your application.

 Migrate 8.x to 9.1
 ------------------